tapaspal9/homepage/_posts/2023-09-19-pkc-ma-abuipfe.md

   </div>
 </div>

-The only prior MA-ABIPFE (Agrawal, Goyal, Tomida, TCC 2021) works — but at a steep price, and that price is the story of this paper.
+The only prior MA-ABIPFE of [Agrawal, Goyal, Tomida, TCC 2021](https://ia.cr/2020/1266) (AGT) works — but at a steep price, and that price is the story of this paper.

 ## The Trouble with the State of the Art